Skip to main content

 Talking liposuction with Dr Joni [2024]: “Knee Lipo is One of My Favourite Procedures”

 I love performing liposuction on patients’ knees.
 Liposuction of the knees is generally difficult to treat.
-It takes a fair amount of experience to blend the fat above and below, so not all surgeons are keen to perform the procedure.
+It takes a fair amount of experience to blend the fat above and below, so not all doctors are keen to perform the procedure.
 But after working at this for years, slowly gaining the skills to address all nuances, I must say I enjoy it.

 So, let’s look at what I do.

-To trim the knees, it’s sometimes advisable to remove the fat from the inner thigh down to the knee.
+It is sometimes advisable to remove the fat from the inner thigh down to the knee.
 The alternative is to target only the knee area — but this is best for individuals without much thigh fat.
 As with all surgeries, it’s a subjective, case-by-case issue.

 I remove fat from various places around the knees.
 For example, I may suction underneath the knee or just above the kneecap.
 The outer side of the knee (and surrounding areas) can also be modified with lipo.
 Whatever I do, though, I always focus on blending the upper and lower leg.
 (You can read more about leg, calf, ankle and knee liposuction here.)